CATC Goes GreenTourism operations find ways to save money and help environment

 KFT initiated a fleet modernization program.
 Its new catamaran Aialik Voyager uses 43 percent less fuel than the older boats in its fleet, saving up to 55,000 gallons of fuel in the last year.
 KFT has ordered a second catamaran with Environmental Protection Agency Tier 2-compliant engines for its fleet.
 KFT uses a "Smart Ash" burner to properly dispose of all their used oil filters.

-KFT and sister cruise company Prince William Sound Glacier Cruises also participate in a carbon offset program called Denali Green Tags' Tour Green.
+KFT participates in a carbon offset program called Denali Green Tags' Tour Green.
 Tour passengers can purchase a Tour Green Tag, which represent 100 kilowatt-hours of wind power entering Alaska's energy grid and create a savings of 150 pounds of polluting emissions.
 The Denali Green Tags program also promotes the further development of new Alaska renewable energy resources.

 Dee Buchanon, Director of Marketing